 “You need to add this book to your library.” — Eric Samuelsen

-Also available in ebook for your Kindle, Nook, Kobo, and Apple.
+Available in ebook for your Kindle, Nook, Kobo, Google Play, and Apple.

 Continuing a conversation as old as Mormonism itself, Jack Harrell explores the relationship between Mormonism and the writer.
 Mormons see the universe in mythic proportions.
 Their God is a creator, their devil a destroyer.
 This makes meaningful conflict fundamental to their worldview, and begs the terms for religious redemption, as well as the redemptive power of art.
 Harrell urges writers to be authentic as they embrace the difficulties inherent in the creative process.
 His essays blend faithful intellectual inquiry, personal narrative, research, and application to offer insights for anyone who cares about writing, creativity, and the human condition.

 AuthorCast Interview with the Author:

 2. The Creative Process: A Theory In Five Steps

 The Final Product